codenotary/immudb/README.md

 Traditional DB transactions and logs are hard to scale and are mutable.
 So there is no way to know for sure if your data has been compromised.

-As such, immudb provides **unparalleled insights** **retroactively** of changes to your sensitive data, even if your perimeter has been compromised. immudb guarantees immutability by using a **Merkle tree structure** internally.
+As such, immudb provides **unparalleled insights** **retroactively** of changes to your sensitive data, even if your perimeter has been compromised. immudb guarantees immutability by using **cryptographic data structures** internally.

 immudb gives you the same **cryptographic verification** of the integrity of data written with **SHA-256** like a classic blockchain without the cost and complexity associated with blockchains today.